-Massachusetts Mayflower Academy is a full-time online private high school.
-VHS Learning is a nonprofit organization that provides online courses to students and schools across the United States and around the world.
-VHS Learning operates and oversees Massachusetts Mayflower Academy.
+Massachusetts Mayflower Academy is a full-time online private high school that is operated by VHS Learning.
+VHS Learning is a nonprofit organization that provides online courses to high students and schools in the United States and internationally.
 Students enrolled in the academy take online courses from VHS Learning to meet their graduation requirements.
-VHS Learning has a 25+-year history of offering online high school and middle school courses.

 Students apply and are accepted to Massachusetts Mayflower Academy.
 Once accepted they work with our guidance counselor and administration to select and enroll in courses that meet their high school graduation requirements.
 Students choose from the more than 300 courses available through VHS Learning.
-Courses are asynchronous which means students do not have to login to their course on a specific day or at a specific time but students must meet weekly deadlines set by their course instructors.
-Class sizes are limited to 25 students and all classes are conducted entirely online.
+Courses are asynchronous, which means students do not have to login to their course on a specific day or at a specific time, but students must meet weekly deadlines set by their course instructors.
+Class sizes are limited to 21 students and all classes are conducted entirely online.
 Students work closely with their teachers and classmates in an online class environment through group projects, class discussions, and more.
-A standard, college-preparatory course takes about 6-8 hours of work per week.

-We offer flexible payment plans and financial aid may be available depending on need.
+We offer flexible payment plans, and financial aid may be available depending on need.
 To arrange a payment plan, make a payment, or request financial aid, please call us at 978.897.1900 or email firstname.lastname@example.org.

-Massachusetts Mayflower Academy is a full-time Massachusetts online private school accredited by Cognia and powered by VHS Learning.
-Upon graduation from Massachusetts Mayflower Academy students receive a diploma based on Massachusetts high school graduation standards.
-Massachusetts Mayflower Academy also has been approved for NCAA initial eligibility (school code 850943).
+Massachusetts Mayflower Academy is accredited by Middle States Association-Commissions on Elementary and Secondary Schools (MSA-CESS) and also has been approved for NCAA initial eligibility (school code 850943).
 VHS Learning uses NCAA approval code 221356.
 Visit the NCAA Eligibility Center for more information.

 No. Students must be under the age of 21 and be full-time students to enroll in Massachusetts Mayflower Academy.